Join a group!

 “I can describe it as an opportunity to develop and enrich your spiritual life.”

-“It is all very peacfull, away from the maddening crowd.
+“It is all very peaceful, away from the maddening crowd.
 Perfect for contemplation and reflection in between the group sessions of the retreat.”

-“The religious men and women that run the place were nice, and even though it’s their home, you end up feeling ti’s a bit yours as well.”
+“The religious men and women that run the place were nice, and even though it’s their home, you end up feeling it’s a bit yours as well.”

 Social Events Group

-Formerly known as the Build With Us group, this group is led by Marion Mesumbe.
+Formerly known as the Build With Us group, this group is led by Arnaud Labre.
 Their main goal is to organize a variety of events not only for fundraising purposes, but more importantly, to build community spirit.
-If you have any ideas in mind to help the group, please feel free to contact Marion via the parish office.
+If you have any ideas in mind to help the group, please feel free to contact Arnaud via the parish office.
 Volunteers to help organize and prepare events are most welcome!

 Rosary Prayer Group

 Before Covid-19, the Rosary Group met every Monday in the Day Chapel, but unfortunately, this has not been possible due to the restrictions imposed.

 We are looking for a volunteer who is willing to restart this beautiful devotion.
 If you’re interested in leading this group, or have had experience doing it in a previous parish and would like to continue here, please contact the Parish Office.

 The community should be able to celebrate and pray without distraction.
 Making sure that the environment allows this to happen is the responsibility of the sacristan.
 Therefore, before any of our liturgies take place, there are many things that need to be done.